-Prior to a therapy animal entering onto District property, the building administrator, or designee, of the school to which the therapy animal is assigned will notify families of students enrolled in the school of the therapy animal's presence.
+Prior to a certified therapy animal entering onto District property, the building administrator, or designee, of the school to which the certified therapy animal is assigned will notify families of students enrolled in the school of the certified therapy animal's presence.

-- If the building administrator is notified of a student's or employee's allergy to animal dander or fear of animals, the District will make reasonable accommodations to avoid any negative impact to a student or employee. - Therapy animals will be kept on a leash at all times during visits with students.
+- If the building administrator is notified of a student's or employee's allergy to animal dander or fear of animals, the District will make reasonable accommodations to avoid any negative impact to a student or employee. - Certified therapy animals will be kept on a leash at all times during visits with students.
 The leash should be clean, nylon or leather and no longer than 6 feet in length.
-The handler may remove the therapy animal's leash when the handler is present and a leash is either not required or an impediment to the therapy animal providing support to a student. - The therapy animal handler must be the one in control of the leash. - Therapy animals should be restricted from licking or being fed by staff and students. - o For anyone who is known to have Methicillin-resistant Staphylococcus Aureus (MRSA) it is recommended that one's hands be washed before and after touching the therapy animal. - Therapy animals will be permanently removed from the program if any of the following occur: - o A bite - Any aggressive behavior - o Any indication that the animal is not house trained.
+The qualified handler may remove the certified therapy animal's leash when the qualified handler is present and a leash is either not required or an impediment to the certified therapy animal providing support to a student. - The certified therapy animal qualified handler must be the one in control of the leash. - Certified therapy animals should be restricted from licking or being fed by staff and students. - For anyone who is known to have Methicillin-resistant Staphylococcus Aureus (MRSA) it is recommended that one's hands be washed before and after touching the certified therapy animal. - Certified therapy animals will be permanently removed from the program if any of the following occur:

+A bite

+- Any aggressive behavior - Any indication that the animal is not house trained.

-The presence of a therapy animal is at the sole discretion of the building administrator and the privilege to bring the animal into the school setting may be terminated at any time should the handler or animal behave in a way deemed unprofessional or unsafe.
+The presence of a certified therapy animal is at the sole discretion of the building administrator and the privilege to bring the animal into the school setting may be terminated at any time should the qualified handler or animal behave in a way deemed unprofessional or unsafe.

-Legal Reference: The Americans with Disabilities Act (ADA)

-The Individuals with Disabilities Education Act (IDEA)
+Legal Reference: The Americans with Disabilities Act (ADA) The Individuals with Disabilities Education Act (IDEA) Wis.

-Wis.
 Stat.
-106.52, Section 504 of the Rehabilitation Act of 1973 (Section 504)

-Cross Reference: Policy 834 Service Animals

-Policy 836 Animals on School Premises

-Policy 861 School Volunteers

-Policy 411 Nondiscrimination/Equal Education Opportunities
+106.52, Section 504 of the Rehabilitation Act of 1973 (Section 504) Cross Reference: Policy 834 Service Animals Policy 836 Animals on School Premises Policy 836 Exhibit Animals in the School Request Form Policy 861 School Volunteers Policy 411 Nondiscrimination/Equal Education Opportunities